otdev1/laravel_pmanager/readme.md

 </br>
 On this site users can:

--	view, create, edit, or delete a single business profile
+-	view, create, edit, or delete a single company profile

--	view a list of all business profiles or those belonging to a specific user
+-	view a list of all company profiles or those belonging to a specific user

 -	search for a specific company